ignatandrei/RSCG_Examples/v2/rscg_examples/MinimalHelpers.Routing.Analyzers/readme.txt

 ### Usage

-Create a class that extends AbstractValidator<T> and define the validation rules:
+Create a class that extends AbstractValidator of T and define the validation rules:

 ```csharp
 using FluentValidation;